wpilibsuite/frc-docs/source/docs/software/vscode-overview/creating-robot-program.rst

 Once we've decided on a base class, we can create our new robot project.
 Bring up the Visual Studio Code command palette with :kbd:`Ctrl+Shift+P`:

 .. image:: images/creating-robot-program/command-palette.png
+   :alt: The WPILib Command Palette.

 Then, type "WPILib" into the prompt.
 Since all WPILib commands start with "WPILib," this will bring up the list of WPILib-specific VS Code commands:

 .. image:: images/creating-robot-program/wpilib-commands.png
+   :alt: All of the WPILib Commands.

 Now, select the :guilabel:`Create a new project` command:

 .. image:: images/creating-robot-program/create-new-project.png
+   :alt: Highlights the "WPILib: Create a new project" command.

 This will bring up the "New Project Creator Window:"

 .. image:: images/creating-robot-program/new-project-creator.png
+   :alt: The new project creator screen.

 The elements of the New Project Creator Window are explained below: